 Third-Party Services

 This Privacy Notice does not address, and we are not responsible for, the privacy, information or other practices of any third parties, including any third party operating any website or service to which our services link.
-The inclusion of a link on the services does not imply ’s endorsement of the linked site or service.
+The inclusion of a link on the services does not imply Freixenet Mionetto USA’s endorsement of the linked site or service.
 In addition, we are not responsible for the information collection, use, disclosure, or security policies or practices of other organizations, such as Meta, Apple, Google, Microsoft, or any other app developer, app provider, social media platform provider, operating system provider, wireless service provider, or device manufacturer, including with respect to any personal information you disclose to other organizations through or in connection with our apps or our social media pages.

 Third-Party Advertising

-We use third-party advertising companies to serve advertisements regarding goods and services that may be of interest to you when you access and use services and other websites or online services.
+We use third-party advertising companies to serve advertisements regarding goods and services that may be of interest to you when you access and use Freixenet Mionetto USA services and other websites or online services.

 You may receive advertisements based on information relating to your access to and use of the services and other websites or online services on any of your devices, as well as on information received from third parties.
 These companies place or recognize a unique cookie on your browser (including through the use of pixel tags).
 They also use these technologies, along with information they collect about your online use, to recognize you across the devices you use, such as a mobile phone and a laptop.

-If you would like more information about this practice, and to learn how to opt out of it in desktop and mobile browsers on the particular device on which you are accessing this Privacy Notice, please visit
+If you would like more information about this practice, and to learn how to opt out of it in desktop and mobile browsers on the particular device on which you are accessing this Privacy Notice, please visit Do Not Sell of Share My Personal Information link.

 US CONSUMERS PRIVACY RIGHTS